suyuan32/simple-admin-vben-doc/src/README.md

 title: Index
 heroImage: /logo.svg
 heroText: Vben UI
-tagline: Simple Admin UI is a modern UI for Simple Admin.
+tagline: Simple Admin Vben UI is a modern UI for Simple Admin.
 It is based on vue-vben-admin and supports several advanced features.
 It can help you developing a distributed backend management system in a short time.

 actions: